-The Oral History Collection encompasses an audio and visual collection of over 2000 recordings, predominantly interviews with Koorie people from all over Victoria.
+The Oral History Collection encompasses a collection of over 2000 recordings, predominantly interviews with Koorie people from all over Victoria.

 The KHT is proud to share a small part of their collection of oral histories by following these links.
 Please note that some of the recordings contain voices and images of people who have passed away.